Todd McCarthy (politician): Personal life

 McCarthy was born in Scarborough, Ontario, to Canadian-born parents of Irish Catholic heritage, Mary and John McCarthy.
 He is one of their three sons.
 His brother John McCarthy is a judge of the Ontario Superior Court of Justice and his brother Gerry is a member of the Social Security Tribunal of Canada.
+McCarthy, a Canadian of Irish descent, has frequently spoken on the history and contributions of Irish Canadians.
+In 2026, he served as the 38th Grand Marshal of the Toronto St. Patrick’s Day Parade.

 McCarthy married Kathy Azzopardi on July 25, 1987, at St. Bonaventure Catholic Church.
 They purchased their first home in Durham Region in 1989.
 The McCarthys continue to live in Durham Region.
 Kathy McCarthy recently retired as a psychometrist after 33 years with the Durham Catholic District School Board.
 The couple have three adult children.
 Meaghan McCarthy (born in 1992) is a lawyer.
 Brendan McCarthy (born in 1995) is a story editor at TSN.
 Jake McCarthy (born in 1998) is a special needs young adult who survived osteosarcoma and is on the autism spectrum.

 In July 2025, a man from Burlington was charged after allegedly making death threats against McCarthy.